aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getShowSubtotalAtTop() {#getShowSubtotalAtTop--}

-when ShowInOutlineForm is true, then display subtotals at the top of the list of items instead of at the bottom
+<b>@deprecated.</b> Please use the 'showSubtotalAtTop' property instead. when ShowInOutlineForm is true, then display subtotals at the top of the list of items instead of at the bottom

 ```javascript
 getShowSubtotalAtTop() : boolean;